The Time To Become An Online Tutor Is Now

 Step 10: The Practice Run

 Still feeling a little nervous about the whole experience?
 I would recommend two things: 1) Try practicing by tutoring someone in your family or someone who is a friend.
 If you know someone in your family or circle of friends who wants to learn more about a skill or knowledge you have, teach them a lesson for a half hour or hour to start, then ask for feedback.
 Realize that this will be different than teaching someone you don’t know, but it can be a helpful place to start.
-2) Sign up if you haven’t already and use the Free Exchange on LRNGO.com to make a match and practice with people who want to teach and learn from each other.
+2) Sign up if you haven’t already and use the Free Exchange on LRNGO.com to make a match and practice with people who want to teach and learn from each other for free.
 As you probably know already, you can do this in person or online, and both experiences are valuable for learning, sharpening and refining tutoring and teaching skills.
 Here are two possible ways that LRNGO’s Free Exchange can help you practice.

 - Use Lrngo to make a match and connect with someone who is interested in learning your subject of expertise, and who will teach you a subject that you want to learn in return.
 Are you interested in learning a little Spanish or figuring out how to solve a Rubik’s cube, or brushing up on your math skills?
 You can gain valuable teaching experience in exchange for free learning.
 For example, let’s say you are an English tutor who is interested in learning Spanish.
 Use the Free Exchange to contact someone who is interested in learning English but knows Spanish.
 You can then “exchange” languages.
 In other words, you will learn a skill you want to pick up, but you will also be able to practice teaching someone an expertise and gain valuable feedback and teaching experience.